Discover the best yarns for amigurumi with honest reviews of many popular cotton yarns

 When it comes to crocheting amigurumi, my favorite fiber to use is cotton yarn.
 I love that it’s a natural fiber and can be super duper soft depending on the yarn you use.
-I’ve gathered all of the cotton yarns I’ve used and written 100% honest reviews for each one…
+I’ve gathered some of the most popular cotton yarns and written 100% honest reviews for each one…

-First, there are a few things to take into account when selecting a yarn – yarn weight, skein weight, softness, stretch, fiber content, and washability.
+First, there are a few things to take into account when selecting a yarn for amigurumi – yarn weight, skein weight, softness, stretch, fiber content, and washability.

 Skein weight is how much the ball or skein of yarn weighs/measures.
 Most brands will give you the weight in ounces or grams and the length in yards or meters.
 If you’re making a specific pattern, make sure you have enough yarn to make it!